 Your divorce changes your life in many ways: legally, socially, emotionally, and financially.
 Some of those financial changes are obvious.
 You divide property with your spouse.
 You may pay or receive child support or alimony.
 These things, in and of themselves, have a financial impact on you.
 But one thing you must be aware of, as you and your attorney are negotiating the terms of your divorce, are how these changes will affect your tax status.
-Let's unpack some of the tax implications of divorce in Florida.
+Let's unpack some of the divorce settlement tax implications in Florida.
+You may very well need a Florida divorce tax lawyer.

 Alimony and Your Taxes

 The 2017 Tax Cuts and Jobs Act affected divorcing couples in a number of ways they may not have expected.
 The most significant of these was in the area of alimony, also known as spousal support.
 For decades, alimony paid to an ex-spouse was deductible from the payer's taxes.
 The recipient also had to report alimony received as income on his or her taxes.
-The TCJA has changed this fundamental "fact" about alimony which many people had taken for granted.
+The TCJA has changed this fundamental "fact" about alimony which many people had taken for granted, and it has divorce settlement tax implications.
+A Florida divorce tax lawyer can help walk you through this.

-For divorces finalized before December 31, 2018, alimony received pre-TCJA tax treatment.
+For example, some of the divorce settlement tax implications are that, for divorces finalized before December 31, 2018, alimony received pre-TCJA tax treatment.
 For those finalized in 2019 and thereafter, alimony will no longer be deductible to the payer or taxable as income to the recipient.
 Let's take a look at how this difference plays out.

 John and Mary are divorcing.
 John has taxable income of $100,000 per year, and Mary has $30,000.
 In their divorce settlement, they agree that John will pay Mary $24,000 per year in spousal support.
 Ignoring other deductions, if their divorce is final in 2018, John's taxable income will be $76,000, and Mary's will be $54,000.
 If their divorce is final in 2019, even after the alimony payment, John's taxable income will remain $100,000 and Mary's, $30,000.

-How might this affect you?
+What are the divorce settlement tax implications?
 With the change in the law, if you were hoping to receive spousal support, your spouse might be less inclined to agree to it, or might not be as generous.
 If you are going to have to pay spousal support, be aware that you won't get the tax deduction you might have been counting on.
+This is a time when you need a Florida divorce tax lawyer.

 Tax Implications of Custody